pigmented ink and fine art papers for maximum quality and longevity

 All prints are created with HP and Canon inkjet printers using pigment-based inks for impressive print longevity: under UV-filtering glass, your print may not show any signs of fading for more than a century.

 This is a fundamentally different technology from type c “chromogenic” prints made using lasers on traditional silver-halide photo paper (Lightjet, Lambda, Chromira are common brands of the actual printers).
 For instance, if a lab is printing on Fuji Crystal Archive or Kodak Endura paper, that means it is chromogenic.
 While the results can look very good, the prints do not stand the same test of time as inkjet prints made with pigmented ink.
 However, both technologies create prints with significantly greater longevity than inkjet printing with dye-based inks.
 And while UV-ink printing is exciting because that technology allows an image to be printed on virtually anything, whether those prints will fade before our eyes is a question mark.
-For more information about print longevity, Wilhelm Imaging Research is an excellent resource.
+For more information about print longevity, Wilhelm Imaging Research in Grinnell, Iowa is an excellent resource.

 I primarily work with papers from Ilford, Canson, Canon, HP and Epson.
 I do have some sizes of other papers, including a cold press paper that creates a watercolor effect as well as a metallic luster paper (which is not quite the same thing as a “metal print,” which is a photo on metallic paper that is then laminated onto a piece of aluminum).
 If you’re interested in these or other papers, or if you own a paper you’d like me to use, please let me know and we can make arrangements.